 Jehovah’s Witnesses will claim that children are very precious and should be treated with love, but this information betrays those claims.
 Children are pawns in their war of attrition; they feel a sense of accomplishment for every one person who becomes one of Jehovah’s Witnesses, but don’t talk about the sacrifices they force on others, even the most innocent among them, in that war.

-The bible says at Luke 6:45 that out of the heart’s abundance, the mouth speaks, but you don’t find children being spoken of in the literature produced by Jehovah’s Witnesses, not in the context of violence and abuse.
-Article after article, experience after experience of the men and how to win them despite their violence and abuse, but nothing about the children.
-That tells me how much those children are “in the heart” of those who produce this literature.
+The bible says at Luke 6:45 that, out of the heart’s abundance, the mouth speaks, but you don’t find children being spoken of in the literature produced by Jehovah’s Witnesses, not in the context of violence and abuse.
+Article after article, experience after experience of the men, and how to win them despite their violence and abuse, but nothing about the children.
+That tells me how much those children are “in the hearts” of those who produce this literature.

 Please share with others via social media below.